SandRidge strikes deal that could lead to CEO's removal

 “I think this is entirely justified and it’s a clear victory for the activists,” said Mark Hanson, oil company analyst at Morningstar.
 “Given the stock price, the continued outspending and the related party transactions, there is not a lot to like about this name and it was driven by one man and his management team.”

-The departure of Grubb and Ward is the latest governance overhaul at a U.S. oil and gas company in the last year amid a wave of shareholder activism.
+Grubb’s exit and Ward’s possible departure reflect a wave of governance overhaul at U.S. oil and gas companies amid increased shareholder activism in the past year.

-Corporate governance experts said the spasm of leadership overhauls at U.S. energy companies was unprecedented, spurred by frustration with a cozy industry where many of the top executives also founded the companies they ran.
+Corporate governance experts said the spate of leadership overhauls at U.S. energy companies was unprecedented, and was spurred by frustration with a cozy industry where many of the top executives also founded the companies they ran.

 “Some of these companies have had performance issues.
 Some of them have had conflict issues.
 Some of them have had performance issues combined with some dominating families,” said Charles Elson, director of the Weinberg Center for Corporate Governance at the University of Delaware.

-A series of Reuters investigations last year, coupled with financial strain, led to the announcement that McClendon would step down as CEO of Chesapeake, the Oklahoma City oil and gas company he and Ward co-founded in 1989.
-McClendon will leave the company April 1.
-He resigned as chairman of the company’s board last year, as part of a broader shake up in which six board members have stepped down or will leave.
+A series of Reuters investigations last year, coupled with financial strain, led to the departure of six board members at Chesapeake Energy Corp (CHK.N), the Oklahoma City oil and gas company co-founded by Tom Ward and Aubrey McClendon in 1989.
+McClendon, Chesapeake’s chief executive, will leave the company on April 1.
+He resigned as chairman of the company’s board last May.

-Like Ward, McClendon entwined his personal finances with those of the company he ran far more than was disclosed to shareholders.
+Like Ward, McClendon entwined his personal finances with those of the company he ran far more than shareholders knew.

 Ward resigned from Chesapeake in 2006 to start his own natural gas company, SandRidge, several miles away in Oklahoma City.

-This month, energy company Hess Corp agreed to replace three board members and sell a range of assets amid calls for change from investor Elliott Associates.
+This month, energy company Hess Corp (HES.N) agreed to replace six board members and sell a range of assets amid calls for change from investor Elliott Associates.

 A vote on TPG-Axon’s proposal to remove SandRidge’s entire board was set to wrap up on Friday.
 The fund agreed to shut down that vote and end its plans to make proposals and nominate directors at this year’s annual meeting.

-Note: (This story is corrected from March 13th story with number of board members replaced at Hess to six from three in 18th paragraph)